Tag Archives: Amphitheatre

 Roman Amphitheatre at Pula

-Amphitheatre at Pula 1
+Pula Croatia 1

 The amphitheatre at Pula in Croatia is the sixth largest in the world and one of the best-preserved examples of its kind.
 The Colosseum in Rome was of course the biggest Roman Amphitheatre and could seat a massive fifty thousand spectators, the second largest was Capua, also in Italy but now sadly in ruin, which was only slightly smaller, and the third was in El Djem in Tunisia with a capacity of thirty-five thousand.